We have used this easy to apply stain for several projects and are sharing our top 20 Java Gel stain tips.

 - If you have lots of cabinets, number them so you know where they go.
 (Sometimes the hardware doesn’t match up the same on all the doors).
-You can use masking or painters tape.
+You can use masking or painters tape to label everything.

-- Make sure you are open up some windows or turn on a fan.
+- Make sure you open up some windows or turn on a fan.

 - Keep all the hardware in a zip bag.
 Even if you think you are changing out the hardware, keep it.
 It’s good to take an example to the store for size comparison and such.
 Plus, if you can’t find new hardware to fit you can paint your old hardware.

 - Do you have pets?
 All pet hair is attracted to gel stain.
 It’s a proven fact.
 You may need to vacuum the room and keep pets away.
-And even then you will have little hairs married to the stain so keep an eye out!
+And even then you may have little hairs married to the stain so keep an eye out!